If you’re searching for a bushcraft knife, here’s some things to look for. I checked out the Bark River Aurora, and I am impressed.

 We have to start somewhere, so let’s define a “bushcraft” knife as a tool primarily used for survival, camping, hunting, and outdoor activities.
 The “no frills” appearance is what we’re looking for.
 Essentially, a bushcraft knife is designed to help you accomplish nearly everything needed to get along outdoors.

-The Aurora is the third Bark River knife I’ve reviewed, and so far I’ve been impressed.
+The Aurora is the third Bark River knife I’ve reviewed, and so far I’ve been really impressed.
 (Check it out: Bird and Trout and Fox River reviews.)
 All Bark Rivers are made in the USA in Escanaba, Michigan.
 Customer service is superb, and quality of the products is impressive.

 Here’s the Aurora specs: